 In the conduct of its work and the development of its implementation recommendations, the Committee shall consider:

 - Environmental and public health concerns

 - The needs of the citizens, businesses, and other institutions of Brunswick.

 - The essential value of making information and education readily available to the diverse communities in Brunswick about these issues.

 - Brunswick’s Comprehensive Plan, the Climate Action Plan, as well as other duly adopted policies, resolutions, and plans of the Town of Brunswick.

-The Sustainability Committee will present to the Town Council on annual basis.
+The Sustainability Committee will present to the Town Council on an annual basis.

 Agendas & Minutes